-- Student an individual engaged in formal graduate-level counselor education. - whose counseling work or clinical skill development is being overseen in a formal supervisory relationship by a gualified trained professional.
+Student - an individual engaged in formal graduate-level counselor education.

+Supervisee - a professional counselor or counselor-in-training Virtual Relationship - a non-face-to-face relationship (e.g., whose counseling work or clinical skill development is being overseen in a formal supervisory relationship by a qualified trained professional.

-- Supervision a process in which one individual, usually a senior member of a given profession designated as the supervisor, engages in a collaborative relationship with another individual or group, usually a junior member(s) of a given profession designated as the supervisee(s) in order to (a) promote the growth and development of the supervisee(s), (b) protect the welfare of the clients seen by the supervisee(s), and (c) evaluate the performance of the supervisee(s). - Supervisor counselors who are trained to oversee the professional clinical work of counselors and counselors-in-training.
+Supervision - a process in which one individual, usually a senior member of a given profession designated as the supervisor, engages in a collaborative relationship with another individual or group, usually a junior member(s) of a given profession designated as the supervisee(s) in order to (a) promote the growth and development of the supervisee(s), (b) protect the welfare of the clients seen by the supervisee(s), and (c) evaluate the performance of the supervisee(s).

+Supervisor - counselors who are trained to oversee the professional clinical work of counselors and counselors-in-training.
 Teaching all activities engaged in as part of a formal educational program that is designed to lead to a graduate degree in counseling.